minprog/prog-project/info/10 Syllabus.md

 Hella Haanstra
 Jaap van Bergeijk
 Julian Jansen
 Sascha van Essen
+Gracia Redder
+Renske Talsma
+Bas Chatel
+Tinka Zorge
+Tim Meijer

-Please send any e-mail to <help@mprog.nl>, but more importantly, ask questions during daily meetings!
+Please send any question by e-mail to <help@mprog.nl>, but more importantly, ask questions during daily meetings!

-## Activies
+## Course plan

 In this course, you will create a single software project, based on the platform knowledge you acquired in previous courses: iOS, Android or JS/D3.
 Your task is to deliver a fully functional and useful application at the end of the course.

+Your application will be developed with help of the following milestones:

+- Monday: proposal
+- Wednesday: design document
+- Friday: prototype
+- Second Friday: incomplete alpha version
+- Third Friday: complete beta version
+- Fourth Thursday: final version and report
+- Fourth Friday: product demonstration

+## Activities

 *Stand-up* --- In the first week, you will start your day with a stand-up meeting to discuss progress with about four teammates.
 Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
 Stand-ups might be visited by instructors or assistants.